ChengyueGongR/PatchVisionTransformer/README.md

 ## Train

-[The training code is not fully available.]
+[The training code is not fully available and will be changed.]

 For Deit-B12, run:
 ```